Christine Perry, MS, RD

 Increased levels of cholesterol in the blood can contribute to

 atherosclerosis.
 This is the gradual build-up of plaque along the walls of your arteries.
-Overtime this build-up can narrow the artery and stiffen the arterial wall.
-If the plaque is severe enough it can block blood flow.
-If this blockage occurs in the heart it can cause a heart attack, in the brain it can cause a stroke.
+Over time, this build-up can narrow the artery and stiffen the arterial wall.
+If the plaque is severe enough, it can block blood flow.
+If this blockage occurs in the heart, it can cause a heart attack.
+In the brain, it can cause a stroke.

 Part of the plaque can also break off and be released into the blood flow.
 Once released, clots can travel through the bloodstream through smaller and smaller vessels until they either dissolve or reach a point where they cannot squeeze through, causing a blockage.

 is one of many risk factors for developing heart disease.
 Your actual risk of heart disease will depend on the combination of risk factors.
 Some risk factors like cholesterol level can be modified, while others like age can not be changed.
 The full list of risk factors for heart disease includes:

 The more risk factors you have, the greater your chances of developing heart disease.

 Cholesterol levels can be measured with a simple blood test.
 What is too high for you will depend on the number of heart disease risk factors that you have.
 The table below are recommended levels for people with no known heart disease risk factors.

 If you have other risk factors for heart disease such as diabetes, your doctor may recommend lower target cholesterol levels.
 Discuss your risk factors and cholesterol goals with your doctor.